-Jasmin Darznik was born in Tehran, Iran and received her Ph.D. in English from Princeton University.
-Her first book, The Good Daughter: A Memoir of My Mother's Hidden Life (Grand Central, 2011), was a New York Times bestseller, has been translated into eight languages, and published in thirteen countries.
+Jasmin Darznik was born in Tehran, Iran.
+Her first book, The Good Daughter: A Memoir of My Mother's Hidden Life (Grand Central, 2011), was a New York Times bestseller, has been translated into eight languages, and published in 13 countries.
 The memoir was a finalist for the 2011 Readers' Choice Award from the Library of Virginia and shortlisted for the 2012 Saroyan International Prize for Writing.

-Jasmin's writing has appeared in the New York Times, Washington Post, Los Angeles Times, and other publications.
+Darznik's writing has appeared in the New York Times, the Washington Post, the Los Angeles Times, and other publications.
 An excerpt from her book-in-progress, a historical novel set in 1950s-60s Tehran, was recently anthologized in Tremors: New Fiction by Iranian American Writers, a volume edited by Anita Amirrezvani and Persis Karim.

 Adjunct Professor, Writing and Literature